N00bRobloxian09/discordjs-bot-example/README.md

 WELCOME

-tho fr this bot is trash don't use it noobs haha
+tho fr this bot is a trash don't use it noobs haha